Curious about how to come up with blog post ideas?

 Knowing your mission, deeply understanding what you blog about, and pinpointing your target audience gives you a good starting point for what content to create.

-Step #2: Break your mission up into three-to-five themes or content buckets.
+Step #2: Break your blog mission up into 3-5 themes to create content faster.

 For instance, if you help travel photographers take better pictures, your buckets might be taking photos, editing photos, and monetizing your photography.